williamlsh/pigeon/README.md

 ## Features

 - Archive Twitter users' timeline.
-- Store and export timeline data in RocksDB.
+- Store and export timeline data in and from RocksDB.
 - Sync timeline tweets with Telegram channel.

 ## How to use